rickstaa/stable-learning-control/docs/source/usage/algorithms/lac.rst

 Acknowledgements
 ----------------

-- Parts of this documentation are directly copied, with the consent of the author, from the original paper of `Han et. al 2019`_.
+* Parts of this documentation are directly copied, with the author's consent, from the original paper of `Han et. al 2019`_.
-- The Lyapunov stability definition use in this documentation can be found in `<https://folk.uib.no/nmagb/m2142002l3.pdf>`_.